lmanan/lmanan.github.io/_posts/2021-05-04-Preserved-Neural-Dynamics.md

 >"The same behaviour performed by two individuals could be produced by preserved latent dynamics. ...
 We posit that preserved circuit constraints give rise to a species wide neural landscape and the individual specific latent dynamics are different instantiations of a common trajectory through this landscape."

-Essentially they hypothesize that in the latent space, the dynamic trajectory seen would be the same across different individuals."
+Essentially they hypothesize that in the latent space, the dynamic trajectory seen would be the same across different individuals.
+Here, by latent they refer the calculated embedding which results by performing a CCA on teh enrual recordings.